Using Frozen Berries to Make Pie Filling

 Berry Pie Filling

-- 32 ounces frozen berries (I used a mix of raspberries, blackberries, blueberries and strawberries)
+- 32 ounces frozen berries (I use a mix of raspberries, blackberries, blueberries and strawberries)

 - 2 tablespoon lemon juice